Nadaroewii/GO-CAK/README.md

 The details of this apps:

-1. Use Java for programming language
+1. Use Javascript and PHP for programming language.
-2. Use SQLite for saving data items.
+2. Use MYSQL for database.
-3. Use List View for retrive data items.
+3. Use CSS and bootstrap framework for design the website.
-4. Use CRUD (Create, Read, Update, and Delete) operation for processing data.
+4. Use Client side and Admin side for control the data.

 <b> Demo of GO-CAK Website </b>